BhaveshShah20/BhaveshShah20/README.md

  <li> - Problem Solving</li>
   <li>- Git/GitHub</li>
   </ul>
-I am passionate about harnessing the power of technology to solve real-world challenges and am always excited to embrace new opportunities.
+<p align="left">I am passionate about harnessing the power of technology to solve real-world challenges and am always excited to embrace new opportunities.
 Whether working independently or as part of a dynamic team, I strive to deliver impactful solutions that make a difference.
-Let's connect and explore how we can collaborate to create the future of technology together!
+Let's connect and explore how we can collaborate to create the future of technology together!</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">